jatinsukhija/hello-world/README.md

 # hello-world
-This is a Python Calculator Project, integrated with linter and Sonarqube test
+This is a Python Calculator Project, integrated with linter and Sonarqube test.
 # By Jatin Sukhija